Chopmist Hill Listening Post: History

+After the war it continued operating by monitoring amateur radio bands, detecting distress calls, and locating interference (including pirate radio stations) affecting commercial broadcast stations.
+The staff was reduced to 6.
+The listening post was closed Jan.
+30, 1951 and moved to Millis, Massachusetts.
+More recently, Chopmist Hill has been used by amateur radio operators for the ARRL Field Day event.

 Reception

 The resulting listening site had characteristics way above what had been hoped for.
-A variety of signals was picked up with a regularity that cannot be explained.
+A variety of signals were picked up with a regularity that cannot be explained.
 In Mr. Cave's words "This site was the best location in the country for radio transmission and reception".

-This site as well as others was a well-guarded secret until the FCC authorized a reporter to visit the site in March 1945.
+This site, as well as others, was a well-guarded secret until the FCC authorized a reporter to visit the site in November 1945.

+The station had no difficulty picking up radio transmissions between tanks in North Africa that were part of German Field Marshal Erwin Rommel's Afrika Corps.

 Countries heard

 Caribbean

 The quick response of this station allowed it to home in on German submarines in the Caribbean prompting the supervisor to state that "we were practically in on the kill" when describing the destruction of German Submarines.

 Africa

 From West Africa a large variety of clandestine radio transmitters was detected.
 In the African desert not only were the German command center-to-tank transmissions received but also tank-to-tank transmissions were clearly audible.
 The reception of these signals helped to turn the tide in the North Africa campaign.